onzfonz/comp227/src/content/0/en/part0b.md

 ```

 The command `document.getElementById('places_form')` instructs the code to fetch the form element from the page and to register an ***event handler*** to handle the form's submit event.
-The event handler immediately calls the method `e.preventDefault()` to prevent the default handling of form's submit.
+The event handler immediately calls the method `e.preventDefault()` to prevent the default handling of the form's submit.
 The default method would send the data to the server and cause a new GET request, which we don't want to happen.

-Then the event handler creates a new place, adds it to the places list with the command `places.push(place)`,
+Then the event handler:

+1. creates a new place
+2. adds it to `places` with the command `places.push(place)`
-rerenders the place list on the page and sends the new place to the server.
+3. rerenders the webpage's list and
+4. sends the new place to the server.

 The code for sending the place to the server is as follows: